-John Goodrich serves as the Senior Tiger Program Director for Panthera.
+John Goodrich serves as the Senior Director of Panthera’s Tiger Program.
 In this role, Dr. Goodrich leads the direction of range-wide tiger conservation programs across Asia through Panthera’s Tigers Forever program and Save the Tiger Fund, including projects carried out with local and regional partners in Bangladesh, India, Indonesia, Malaysia, Nepal, and Thailand.

 In these positions, Goodrich directed and advised research and conservation projects on Siberian tigers in the Sikhote-Alin Biosphere Reserve of the Russian Far East, including the world’s longest running radio-telemetry based tiger research and conservation effort.
 Through radio-tracking of more than 60 tigers since 1992, Dr. Goodrich has studied the species’ social structure, land use patterns, food habits, reproduction, mortality, and relationship with other species, including humans.
 Goodrich has additionally worked on research and conservation projects on behalf of Amur leopards, Asiatic black bears, brown bears, Eurasian lynx and other species throughout Asia and the world.

 Partnering with national and local governments and NGOs, Goodrich has carried out applied research on these species, community ecology and behavior, telemetry monitoring, human-carnivore conflict management, wildlife threat analyses, and capacity building through the training of wildlife scientists and anti-poaching law enforcement patrols.
 The results of this work have been disseminated in nearly 80 scientific and 40 popular publications in English and Russian.